ELynx/screeps-world/README.md

 Sell off commodities.

-Room attack definition: drop aggro, drop streloks, claim and plunders.
+Room attack definition:

+* Breached only Streloks on towers and spawns.

+* Outlasts.

+* Plunders on major structures.

+* Claim on controller.

 Border control for creep movement in tasked.